Have you heard of the Vanguard Wellington Fund? VWELX (investors shares) or VWENX (admiral shares) is my #1 fund for retirees.

 Nearly all of its stocks are large value, value, and US-based.
 Though there are some exceptions.

-Compare to the S&P 500, the Vanguard Wellington Fund over-invests in the financials sector and under-invests in technology and consumer discretionary.
+Compare to the S&P 500, the Vanguard Wellington Fund over-invests in a number of “value” industries (healthcare, industries, consumer discretionary), but under-invests in the growth industry of technology.

 Wellington Fund | S&P 500 (VOO) | |